sj-codedemo/template-coding-project-repo/README.md

 <!-- License -->
 ## License

-Distributed under the MIT License.
+This project is licensed under the MIT licence.
+Feel free to edit and distribute this template as you like.

 See [LICENCE](LICENCE.txt) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>